 Heart disease is the leading cause of death for both men and women.

 Now that’s a wake-up call, and all the more reason you should read on and reap the rewards of those in the know.

 When it comes to heart health, there are lots of misconceptions and somewhat dated info circulating around the interweb.
-That’s why we decided to catch up with Payal Kohli, MD, a cardiologist at Good Samaritan Medical Center in Lafayette, Colorado, to find out what you really need to know and do to keep your heart healthy and your risk for disease at its lowest.
+That’s why we decided to catch up with our heart and vascular experts to find out what you really need to know and do to keep your heart healthy and your risk for disease at its lowest.

 Q: What are some of the most common things people get wrong about heart health?

 A: Well for starters, most people are confused about what a heart attack really is.
 Many think it’s when your heart stops beating or beats erratically.
 A heart attack, in its simplest definition, is damage to the heart muscle.
 And it’s usually caused by a blocked artery that prevents blood from flowing and circulating in an area of the heart that needs it.

 Q: What factors should people use to gauge their risk for heart disease or heart attack?

 A: Patients should absolutely keep tabs on their blood pressure, cholesterol levels and understand their family history as all of these things play an important role in understanding the risk to a patient’s heart.
 Yet, there are other risk factors that people might not know about.
 For example, women who’ve had pregnancy complications like preeclampsia or gestational diabetes might have a higher risk for heart disease later in life.
 The reason for this is because pregnancy puts enormous strain on the heart and the blood vessels.
 If there are issues while pregnant, it becomes an indicator that these women should monitor their heart health down the road.

 Q: Is there any new research or recommended guidelines that people should know about that might change how they’re taking care of their heart?